silnrsi/pysilfont/docs/scripts.md

 If values were originally as in the first example, openTypeNameVersion will be changed to "Version 1.424" and versionMinor to 424

+Note that only fontinfo.plist is updated, so the font is not normalized and Pysilfont's backup mechanism for fonts is not used.

 ---
 ####  psfsyncmeta
 Usage: **`psfsyncmeta [-s] [-m [MASTER]] [-r] [-n] [--normalize] ifont`**